-The NX3M1X module reports the encoder position and velocity data, as well as module status and programming errors to the PLC using 17 sixteen bit input registers.
+The NX3A1X module reports the resolver position and velocity data, as well as module status and programming errors to the PLC using 20 sixteen bit input registers.
 These registers have the following function.

-Note: A ControlLogix system using ControlNet will require 19 input words.
-The first two words will always be zero, and the module Status Word will be located in word 2.
+Note: A ControlLogix system using ControlNet will require 22 input words.
+The first two words will always be zero, and the Module Status Word will be located in word 2.

-Input Word Function 0 Module Status (see description below) 1 Machine Position Data (reset to zero at power up) 2 Encoder Velocity Data (default units of Counts/Second) 3 Limit Switch Output Status (bit $0 = $ output 1 , bit $1 = $ output $2 \dots$ bit $15 = $ output 16) 4 Input Status (bit $0 = \text{input } 1$, bit $1 = \text{input } 2 \dots \text{ bit } 15 = \text{input } 16$) 5 Setup Programming Errors (see description below) 6 Group Programming Errors (see description below) 7 Group Number with error 8 Group 1 position data (Zero if the group is not used) 9 Group 2position data (Zero if the group is not used) 10 Group 3position data (Zero if the group is not used) 11 Group 4position data (Zero if the group is not used) 12 Group 5position data (Zero if the group is not used) 13 Group 6position data (Zero if the group is not used) 14 Output Programming Errors (see description below) 15 Output Number with error 16 Output Setpoint Number with error
+Input Word Function 0 Module Status (see description below) 1 Machine Position Data Resolver Velocity Data (default units of RPM) The 2 Velocity Data will be zero if there is a clearable transducer fault.
+3 Limit Switch Output Status (bit 0 = output 1, bit 1 = output 2 bit 15 = output 16) 4 Input Status (bit $0 = \text{input } 1$, bit $1 = \text{input } 2 \dots \text{ bit } 15 = \text{input } 16$) 5 Setup Programming Errors (see description below) 6 Group Programming Errors (see description below) 7 Group Number with error 8 Group 1 position data (Zero if the group is not used) 9 Group 2position data (Zero if the group is not used) 10 Group 3position data (Zero if the group is not used) 11 Group 4position data (Zero if the group is not used) 12 Group 5position data (Zero if the group is not used) 13 Group 6position data (Zero if the group is not used) 14 Output Programming Errors (see description below) 15 Output Number with error 16 Output Setpoint Number with error 17 Reserved 18 Reserved 19 Reserved